astery/canva/pages/reflections.md

 It will be based on :array, so call it ArrayPoints.

 We already have tests for its behaviour, therefore reuse them.

+I'm planning to write some data generation functions for a future benchmark.
+And I saw a flaw in the Canva module api - where is no function we can pass bare Canvas module to apply and render it, that is because we hid building Canvas behind functions describing render strategy.
+Let's split these functions to give an ability to explicitly pass bare canvas and its strategy.